 Airline Rebranding: An Analysis of the Airline Industry

-Several years ago, Stealing Share wrote about airline rebranding (repositioning) and took a look at the airline industry.
+Several years ago, Stealing Share wrote about airline rebranding (repositioning) taking a deep look at the airline industry.

 It was in extreme flux with a preliminary airline market study.

 The model appeared broken.
-Low passenger volume and bankruptcy have marked the category.
+Low passenger volume and bankruptcy marked the category.

 We observed how the airline carriers were responding.
 That answer was, “They weren’t.”